Preventing Financial Crime

 - Know how to influence ethical behaviour and create the right kind of corporate culture

-Financial crime can be committed by anyone in an organisation, who is motivated by some need or desire, prepared to rationalise their actions, and thinks they won’t get caught.
+Financial crime can be committed by anyone in an organisation, who is motivated by some need or desire, prepared to rationalise their actions, and thinks they won't get caught.
+It can also be committed by external sources through malware attacks, therefore having an understanding of this area is crucial for protecting your organisation.

 Defining financial crime